China marks national day with mass air incursion near Taiwan

 China's latest mission came less than a day after its government launched a vituperative attack on Taiwan's foreign minister, evoking the words of revolutionary leader Mao Zedong to denounce him as a "shrilling" fly for his efforts to promote Taiwan internationally.

-Taiwan Foreign Minister Joseph Wu, a fluent English speaker, is an outspoken supporter of the island's efforts to push back against pressure from China and regularly appears on think-tank and other panels.

-In a lengthy denunciation of Mr Wu late on Thursday, China's Cabinet-level Taiwan Affairs Office said he was a "diehard" supporter of Taiwan independence who peddled lies that Taiwan is a sovereign country.
+In a lengthy denunciation of Foreign Minister Joseph Wu late on Thursday, China's Taiwan Affairs Office said he was a "die-hard" supporter of Taiwan independence who peddled lies that Taiwan is a sovereign country.

 It quoted a poem written by Mao in 1963, The River All Red, which was a denunciation of the Soviet Union and United States.

-"All forms of comments on Taiwan independence are but flies 'humming, with a burst of shrilling and a fit of sobbing'," China's Taiwan Affairs Office said.
+"All forms of comments on Taiwan independence are but flies 'humming, with a burst of shrilling and a fit of sobbing'," the Taiwan Affairs Office said.

-However, Taiwan's Cabinet-level Mainland Affairs Council, which crafts policy on China, condemned it as "slander and abuse".
+Taiwan's Mainland Affairs Council, which crafts policy on China, condemned it as "slander and abuse".

-"This kind of verbal violence, unprecedented in the international community, only highlights the overstepping of the rules of the Taiwan-related body on the other side of the Taiwan Strait and how far away it is from civilised society," it said.

-China has stepped up military and political pressure to try and force Taiwan to accept Chinese sovereignty.